 There are many NSAIDs available for use in dogs, cats, and horses.
 Some, such as aspirin and acetaminophen are also used to treat pain in people.
 It is extremely important not to give these drugs to your pet unless directed by a veterinarian, however, as they can have serious adverse effects in certain species of animals.
 For example, cats have difficulty metabolizing aspirin and it stays in their system for much longer than in dogs, so it is rarely used in this species.
 Additionally, acetaminophen should never be used in cats.

 There are certain compounds that have been identified as having a protective effect against inflammation and the degeneration of cartilage that occurs in some types of arthritis or tissue inflammation.
 Two of these compounds that are familiar to many people are chondroitin sulfate and hyaluronic acid, because they are also used to treat these conditions in people.
-Research is still ongoing as to the effectiveness and mode of action of these compounds, but it appears that they have few adverse effects.
+Research is still ongoing as to the effectiveness and mode of action of these compounds.